-With chemical addidtives and other flame retardents this foam breaks down over time and the small particles become airborne.
+With chemical additives and other flame retardants this foam breaks down over time and the small particles become airborne.

-In an organic mattress you are likely to find a filling that is made with 100% organic cotton which is very safe for your baby and will not become toxic at any point of your babies life.
+In an organic mattress, you are likely to find a filling that is made with 100% organic cotton which is very safe for your baby and will not become toxic at any point in your baby’s life.

 Cotton will also not burst into flames making this the best option for filling a crib mattress.

 You can also choose a mattress that has an organic wool filling, but be careful with wool since it seems to trigger allergies in some people.

 Be sure to watch out for latex in the filling of the mattress as latex is also known as an allergen and small traces of latex can be added to organic mattresses.